 FROM REVOLUTIONAIRIES TO WINNERS

-The metamorphosis of genius, over avant-gardist to successful self-promoter has its counterpart in the parallel metamorphosis of the adepts of modern art into adepts of the new ritual of the permanent vicarious revolution.
+The metamorphosis of genius, over avant-gardist, to successful self-promoter finds its counterpart in the parallel metamorphosis of the adepts of modern art into adepts of the new ritual of the permanent vicarious revolution.

 INTERMEZZO: THE BROADER CONTEXT